duleab/Fake-Image-Detection/INSIGHT_REPORT.md

 ![Grad-CAM heatmaps for error cases showing where the model focuses](images/task4_cell27_img1.png)

-**Figure 15 â€” Grad-CAM Error Analysis.** This is the most forensically significant visualization in the entire project.
-It shows Grad-CAM heatmaps for error casesâ€”images where the model makes incorrect predictions:
+**Figure 15 — Grad-CAM Error Analysis.** This is the most forensically significant visualization in the entire project.
+It shows Grad-CAM heatmaps for error cases—images where the model makes incorrect predictions:

 - **False Positives (Top rows):** For real images incorrectly classified as fake, the Grad-CAM heatmaps show the model focusing on specific texture regions that, in these particular images, happen to exhibit characteristics similar to AI-generated content.
 These are often images with unusually smooth surfaces, digital art-like qualities, or post-processing artifacts that mimic generative model outputs.
 - **False Negatives (Bottom rows):** For fake images incorrectly classified as real, the heatmaps reveal that the model fails to detect forensic artifacts because these particular AI-generated images have unusually natural-looking texture patterns.
 These represent cases where Stable Diffusion produced output that closely mimics camera sensor characteristics.

 > [!IMPORTANT]
-> **Key Forensic Validation:** The Grad-CAM analysis confirms that the model activates on **texture and boundary regions**â€”the same regions identified in Task 1 as containing forensic signals (noise residuals, frequency artifacts, LBP texture differences).
+> **Key Forensic Validation:** The Grad-CAM analysis confirms that the model activates on **texture and boundary regions**—the same regions identified in Task 1 as containing forensic signals (noise residuals, frequency artifacts, LBP texture differences).
 The model is NOT relying on semantic content (objects, scenes) but on **physical image properties**, validating the forensic approach.

 ### 8.3 Activation Distribution Analysis

 ![Mean activation maps comparing spatial attention patterns for real vs. fake images](images/task4_cell31_img1.png)

-**Figure 16 â€” Mean Activation Distribution Maps.** This figure shows the spatially-averaged Grad-CAM activations across 100 correctly-classified samples per class:
+**Figure 16 — Mean Activation Distribution Maps.** This figure shows the spatially-averaged Grad-CAM activations across 100 correctly-classified samples per class:

 - **Real images:** Mean center activation = 0.107, mean edge activation = 0.175.
 The activations are **diffuse and relatively weak**, spread across the image with slight emphasis on edges.
-This pattern is consistent with the model finding relatively few forensic anomalies in authentic photographsâ€”it "passes" them with low-confidence activations distributed broadly.
+This pattern is consistent with the model finding relatively few forensic anomalies in authentic photographs—it "passes" them with low-confidence activations distributed broadly.
 - **Fake images:** Mean center activation = 0.394, mean edge activation = 0.301.
 The activations are **much stronger and more concentrated**, particularly in central texture regions.
-This indicates the model is detecting specific forensic artifactsâ€”frequency deviations, noise pattern anomalies, or texture irregularitiesâ€”that trigger strong, localized responses in the final convolutional layer.
+This indicates the model is detecting specific forensic artifacts—frequency deviations, noise pattern anomalies, or texture irregularities—that trigger strong, localized responses in the final convolutional layer.

-The **3.7Ã— stronger center activation** for fake images (0.394 vs. 0.107) provides compelling evidence that the model has learned to detect specific forensic features rather than relying on general image statistics.
+The **3.7× stronger center activation** for fake images (0.394 vs. 0.107) provides compelling evidence that the model has learned to detect specific forensic features rather than relying on general image statistics.

 ### 8.4 Final Performance Summary

 ![Final project summary showing comprehensive metrics comparison](images/task4_cell36_img1.png)

-**Figure 17 â€” Final Project Performance Summary.** This dashboard-style visualization consolidates all key metrics from the project pipeline, providing at-a-glance comparison between the baseline CNN and the final EfficientNet model across accuracy, AUC, F1, precision, recall, and calibration quality.
+**Figure 17 — Final Project Performance Summary.** This dashboard-style visualization consolidates all key metrics from the project pipeline, providing at-a-glance comparison between the baseline CNN and the final EfficientNet model across accuracy, AUC, F1, precision, recall, and calibration quality.

 ---